tsoporan/fittrak/README.md

 #### Tests

-Tests can be run with the usual `./manage.py tests` (though you will be doing this in the container)
+Tests can be run with the usual:

+- `docker-compose run api python fittrak/manage.py test`

 #### First time set up

+The first time will be slightly different as you'll want to set up the DB and create an initial user.

 1. Run migrations (mentioned above)